Permit Services

 Right-of-Way Permit Extension

-Building Plan Expiration
+Plan Review Expiration

 An application for a permit for any proposed work shall be deemed to have been abandoned 180 days after the date of the last completed review for correction or approval, unless the application has been pursued in good faith or a permit has been issued.